sandialabs/slycat/docs/plugins.rst

 ---------------------

 A Slycat plugin is Python module (.py file) that is loaded into the Slycat Web Server at startup.
-By default, the Slycat server searches for plugins in a directory named `plugins` in the same directory as the server itself.
-This behavior can be customized by editing the `config.ini` file included with the Slycat source code, or by using a different config file altogether.
-The `plugins` entry in `config.ini` is a Python list containing zero-or-more paths to plugin directories, so developers can append their own paths to the list to deploy their plugins.
-Slycat will attempt to load every .py file it locates within every plugin directory specified in the configuration.
+By default, Slycat ships with a set of plugins in the `web-server/plugins` directory.
+The set of plugins to be loaded is specified in the server's `config.ini` file.
+The `plugins` entry in `config.ini` is a Python list containing zero-or-more plugin locations, which may be individual .py files to be loaded, or directories.
+Every .py file in a directory will be loaded as a plugin, but directories are not searched recursively.
+Relative paths are relative to the slycat-web-server.py executable.
+Plugin developers can append their own paths to the list to deploy their plugins, by editing the `config.ini` file included with the Slycat source code, or by using a different config file altogether.

-Once all plugin modules have been loaded, the server will call the `slycat_register_plugin` function in each module, if it exists.
+Once all plugin modules have been loaded, the server will call the `register_slycat_plugin` function in each module, if it exists.
 The function will be called with a `context` object as its sole argument.
-The plugin code, in-turn, will use the API provided by the `context` object to register new functionality.
+The plugin code uses the API provided by the `context` object to register new functionality.
 This explicit registration process allows a single plugin module to register as many new capabilities as it wishes, and the registration API will expand as we add new categories of plugin functionality to the server.

 Marking Plugins
 ---------------